-- 1 A BILL to amend and reenact § 2.2-3704 of the Code of Virginia, relating to the Virginia Freedom of - 2 Information Act; procedure for requesting and responding to requests for public records. - Be it enacted by the General Assembly of Virginia:

-- 4 1.
-That § 2.2-3704 of the Code of Virginia is amended and reenacted as follows: - § 2.2-3704.
-Public records to be open to inspection; procedure for requesting records and responding to request; charges; transfer of records for storage, etc. - A. Except as otherwise specifically provided by law, all public records shall be open to inspection and copying by any citizens of the Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, and representatives of radio and television stations broadcasting in or into the Commonwealth during the regular office hours of the custodian of such records.
-Access to such records shall not be denied to citizens of the Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, and representatives of radio and television stations broadcasting in or into the Commonwealth be provided by the custodian in accordance with the provisions of this chapter by inspection or providing copies of the requested records, at the option of the requester.
+A BILL to amend and reenact § 2.2-3704 of the Code of Virginia, relating to the Virginia Freedom of Information Act; tolling response time when requester asks for a cost estimate in advance.
+Be it enacted by the General Assembly of Virginia: 1.
+That § 2.2-3704 of the Code of Virginia is amended and reenacted as follows: § 2.2-3704.
+Public records to be open to inspection; procedure for requesting records and responding to request; charges; transfer of records for storage, etc. A. Except as otherwise specifically provided by law, all public records shall be open to citizens of the Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, and representatives of radio and television stations broadcasting in or into the Commonwealth during the regular office hours of the custodian of such records.
+Access to such records shall be provided by the custodian in accordance with this chapter by inspection or by providing copies of the requested records, at the option of the requester.
 The custodian may require the requester to provide his name and legal address.
-The custodian of such records shall take all necessary precautions for their preservation and safekeeping. - B. A request for public records shall identify the requested records with reasonable specificity.
+The custodian of such records shall take all necessary precautions for their preservation and

+B. A request for public records shall identify the requested records with reasonable specificity.
 The request need not make reference to this chapter in order to invoke the provisions of this chapter or to impose the time limits for response by a public body.
-Any public body that is subject to this chapter and that is the custodian of the requested records shall promptly, but in all cases within five working days of receiving a request, provide the requested records to the requester or make one of the following responses in writing: - 1.
-The requested records are being entirely withheld.
-Such response shall identify with reasonable particularity the volume and subject matter of withheld records, and cite, as to each category of withheld records, the specific Code section or other provision of law that authorizes the withholding of the records.
+Any public body that is subject to this chapter and that is the custodian of the requested records shall promptly, but in all cases within five working days of receiving a request, provide the requested records to the requester or make one of the following responses in writing:

+1. The requested records are being entirely withheld.
+Such response shall identify with reasonable particularity the volume and subject matter of withheld records, and cite, as to each category of withheld records, the specific Code section that authorizes the withholding of the records.